Double-Opportunity Estimation via Altruism: Estimator Derivation

 \subsection{Preliminary Calculations}

-Because we consider unconstrained estimators, the minimizers of $\JZ$ are those for which either the gradient vector vanishes, or the cost function is not differentiable.
-Clearly, $\JZ$ is not differentiable only for the trivial case $\hat{\bm{\theta}}^{(1)} = \hat{\bm{\theta}}^{(2)}$, which is not of interest here (one can always do better by dispersing the two estimators; see Lemma \ref{lem: Heter: min of \J in the ball} in Appendix~\ref{sec:app_proof_opt}).
+Because we {allow} unconstrained {estimates}, the minimizers of $\JZ$ are those for which either the gradient vector vanishes, or the cost function is not differentiable. {The function $a \wedge b$ for some $a,b\in\mathbb{R}$ is differentiable everywhere with respect to both $a$ and $b$, except at $a=b$.
+Similarly, $\JZ$ is not differentiable {with respect to either of the two estimates} only in the trivial case $\hat{\bm{\theta}}^{(1)} = \hat{\bm{\theta}}^{(2)}$, which is not of interest here (one can always do better by dispersing the two {estimates}; see Lemma 2 in Appendix~\ref{sec:app_proof_opt_heter}).
 We, thus, seek for optimal solutions rendering $\hat{\bm{\theta}}^{(1)} \neq \hat{\bm{\theta}}^{(2)}$.
 Since, for such solutions, $\JZ$ is differentiable, we will derive the necessary conditions by setting its gradient to zero.
-To compute the gradient of $\JZ$ we first rewrite \eqref{eq:CostFunctionVoronoiForm} as
+Notice that because $\JZ$ is quadratic (assuming $\hat{\bm{\theta}}^{(1)} \neq \hat{\bm{\theta}}^{(2)}$), its extremum is necessarily a minimum.